NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 #### Windows

-- Download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+- Download <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" target="_blank">PuTTY</a>.
 The version 'putty.exe' is a standalone package that does not require installation.

 - Launch PuTTY.
 Under “Host Name (or IP address), type:
 <code>USERNAME@biowulf.nih.gov</code>, replacing 'USERNAME' with your own username,